mesg-foundation/engine/docs/api/core.md

 ## DeployService

-Deploy a new service to the [Core](/guide/start-here/core.html).
-This will give you an unique identifier to use your service
+Deploy a service to the [Core](/guide/start-here/core.html).
+This will give you an unique identifier to use to interact with the service.

 <tabs>
 <tab title="Request">